vserova/book/pages/ch_cgi.md

 The previous two chapters described the NCBI C++ Toolkit's [CGI](#cgi-) and [HTML](ch_html.html#ch_html.webpgs.html) classes, with an emphasis on their independence from one another.
 In practice however, a real application must employ both types of objects, with a good deal of inter-dependency.

 As described in the description of the CGI classes, the [CNcbiResource](#cncbiresource-) class can be used to implement an application whose functionality varies with the query string.
-Specifically, the resource class contains a list of <span class="nctnt ncbi-class">CNcbiCommand</span> objects, each of which has a defined <span class="nctnt ncbi-func">GetName()</span> and <span class="nctnt ncbi-func">GetEntry()</span>method.
-The only command selected for execution on a given query is the one whose <span class="nctnt ncbi-func">GetName()</span> and <span class="nctnt ncbi-func">GetEntry()</span> values match the leading `key=value` pair in the query string.
+Specifically, the resource class contains a list of `CNcbiCommand` objects, each of which has a defined `GetName()` and `GetEntry()`method.
+The only command selected for execution on a given query is the one whose `GetName()` and `GetEntry()` values match the leading `key=value` pair in the query string.

-The <span class="nctnt ncbi-class">CHelloResource</span> class has different commands which will be executed depending on whether the query string invoked an `init` or a `reply` command.
+The `CHelloResource` class has different commands which will be executed depending on whether the query string invoked an `init` or a `reply` command.
 For many applications however, this selection mechanism adds unnecessary complexity to the interface, as the application always performs the same function, albeit on different input.
-In these cases, there is no need to use a <span class="nctnt ncbi-class">CNcbiResource</span> object, or <span class="nctnt ncbi-class">CNcbiCommand</span> objects, as the necessary functionality can be encoded directly in the application's <span class="nctnt ncbi-func">ProcessRequest()</span> method.
+In these cases, there is no need to use a `CNcbiResource` object, or `CNcbiCommand` objects, as the necessary functionality can be encoded directly in the application's `ProcessRequest()` method.
 The example program described in this section uses this simpler approach.

 ### Program description

-The <span class="nctnt ncbi-app">car.cgi</span> program presents an HTML form for ordering a custom color car with selected features.
+The **car.cgi** program presents an HTML form for ordering a custom color car with selected features.
 The form includes a group of checkboxes (listing individual features) and a set of radio buttons listing possible colors.
 Initially, no features are selected, and the default color is black.
 Following the form, a summary stating the currently selected features and color, along with a price quote, is displayed.
 When the `submit` button is clicked, the form generates a new query string (which includes the selected features and color), and the program is restarted.

 The program uses a [CHTMLPage](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCHTMLPage.html) object with a template file ([car.html](ch_demo.html#ch_demo.carhtml)) to create the display.
-The template file contains three \<@tag@\> locations, which the program uses to map <span class="nctnt ncbi-class">CNCBINode</span>s to the page, using the <span class="nctnt ncbi-func">AddTagMap()</span> method.
+The template file contains three \<@tag@\> locations, which the program uses to map `CNCBINode`s to the page, using the `AddTagMap()` method.
 Here is an outline of the execution sequence:

-Create an instance of class <span class="nctnt ncbi-class">CCar</span> named <span class="nctnt ncbi-var">car</span>.
+Create an instance of class `CCar` named `car`.

-Load <span class="nctnt ncbi-var">car</span> with the color and features specified in the query string.
+Load `car` with the color and features specified in the query string.

-Create a <span class="nctnt ncbi-class">CHTMLPage</span> named <span class="nctnt ncbi-var">page</span>.
+Create a `CHTMLPage` named `page`.

-Generate a <span class="nctnt ncbi-class">CHTML\_form</span> object using the features and color currently selected for <span class="nctnt ncbi-var">car</span>, and map that HTML form to the \<@FORM@\> tag in <span class="nctnt ncbi-var">page</span>.
+Generate a `CHTML_form` object using the features and color currently selected for `car`, and map that HTML form to the \<@FORM@\> tag in `page`.

-Generate the summary statement and save it in a <span class="nctnt ncbi-class">CHTMLText</span> node mapped to the \<@SUMMARY@\> tag.
+Generate the summary statement and save it in a `CHTMLText` node mapped to the \<@SUMMARY@\> tag.

-Generate a price quote and save it in a <span class="nctnt ncbi-class">CHTMLText</span> node mapped to the \<@PRICE@\> tag.
+Generate a price quote and save it in a `CHTMLText` node mapped to the \<@PRICE@\> tag.

-Output <span class="nctnt ncbi-var">page</span> and exit.
+Output `page` and exit.

-The <span class="nctnt ncbi-class">CCar</span> created in step 1 initially has the default color (black) and no features.
-Any features or colors specified in the query string with which the program was invoked are added to <span class="nctnt ncbi-var">car</span> in step 2, prior to generating the HTML display elements.
+The `CCar` created in step 1 initially has the default color (black) and no features.
+Any features or colors specified in the query string with which the program was invoked are added to `car` in step 2, prior to generating the HTML display elements.
 In step 4, the form element is created using the set of possible features and the set of possible colors.
-These sets of attributes are stored as static data members in an external utility class, <span class="nctnt ncbi-class">CCarAttr</span>.
-Each feature corresponds to a <span class="nctnt ncbi-class">CHTML\_checkbox</span> element in the form, and each color corresponds to a <span class="nctnt ncbi-class">CHTML\_radio</span> button.
+These sets of attributes are stored as static data members in an external utility class, `CCarAttr`.
+Each feature corresponds to a `CHTML_checkbox` element in the form, and each color corresponds to a `CHTML_radio` button.
 The selected color, along with all currently selected features, will be displayed as selected in the form.

-The summary statement uses a <span class="nctnt ncbi-class">CHTML\_ol</span> list element to itemize the selected features in <span class="nctnt ncbi-var">car</span>.
-The price is calculated as <span class="nctnt ncbi-var">CCar::m\_BasePrice</span> plus an additional $1000 per feature.
-The `submit` button generates a fresh page with the new query string, as the <span class="nctnt ncbi-code">action</span> attribute of the form is the URL of <span class="nctnt ncbi-app">car.cgi</span>.
+The summary statement uses a `CHTML_ol` list element to itemize the selected features in `car`.
+The price is calculated as `CCar::m_BasePrice` plus an additional $1000 per feature.
+The `submit` button generates a fresh page with the new query string, as the `action` attribute of the form is the URL of **car.cgi**.

 ### Program design: Distributing the work

-The program uses three classes: <span class="nctnt ncbi-class">CCar</span>, <span class="nctnt ncbi-class">CCarAttr</span>, and <span class="nctnt ncbi-class">CCarCgi</span>.
-The <span class="nctnt ncbi-class">CCar</span> class knows nothing about HTML nodes or CGI objects - its only functions are to store the currently selected color and features, and compute the resulting price:
+The program uses three classes: `CCar`, `CCarAttr`, and `CCarCgi`.
+The `CCar` class knows nothing about HTML nodes or CGI objects - its only functions are to store the currently selected color and features, and compute the resulting price:

     class CCar
     {